Understanding Roth IRA conversions

 • Qualifying distributions (withdrawals) are income tax-free to you and your beneficiaries, allowing you the potential to pass on more financial assets to future generations.

-• Tax-free Roth IRA distributions do not count towards the income threshold which determines the taxation of Social Security benefits, Medicare Parts B or D premiums or the 3.8% Medicare surtax on investment income.
+• Tax-free Roth IRA distributions do not count towards the income threshold that determines the taxation of Social Security benefits, Medicare Parts B or D premiums or the 3.8% Medicare surtax on investment income.

 Tax-free Roth IRA distributions